-- Finviz does offer its Elite service, which costs around 25 bucks a month if you subscribe for the year.
+- Finviz does offer its Elite service, which costs around $25 a month if you subscribe for the year.

 - if you select the month-to-month payment, it costs around $40.

-Now, you don’t have to use Finviz Elite, it’s just for those who want real-time data, as well as email alerts, and fundamental charts to name a few.
+Now, you don’t have to use Finviz Elite.
+It’s just for those who want real-time data, email alerts, and fundamental charts.

 For the most part, I find the free service is great if you’re swing trading and looking for chart patterns.
 That said, let’s take a look at how to use the Finviz screener for swing trading.

 Difference Between Day Trading and Swing Trading

 Now, traders could be generalized as day traders or swing traders.
 Day traders will buy and sell stocks or options on the same day.
 In other words, if a day trader sees a catalyst event, such as an activist investor buying a stock, they would look to buy shares and sell before the end of the trading day.

 On the other hand, a swing trader would buy and hold the stock for a few days or weeks.
 Either they would take profits or stop out of the trade within that timeframe.

 Day trading requires you to be at your trading machine all day… and you’ll be staring at the screens watching the tape.
 Moreover, in order to day trade, you would need at least $25K in capital.
 You see, the Financial Industry Regulatory Authority (FINRA) imposes capital requirements for day traders.
 If you buy and sell, or short sell and cover the same security on the same day four or more times within five trading days, you would be considered a “pattern day trader.”

 That said, swing trading may be a better option for small accounts.
 Now, that doesn’t mean you can’t make money if you swing trade.
 For example, when I first started out, I only had $15K in trading capital.
 However, after learning from my mentor Jason Bond, I was able to turn that into over $5M in just a few short years.